CoachRec/sports-and-health-calculators/README.md

-# sports-and-health-calculators
+# Sports & Health Calculators
-An open-source repository of calculators and calculations for sports and health related metrics.
+An open-source repository of calculators and calculations for sports and health-related metrics by CoachRec